jmvlangen/DnDtracker/D&D tracker/README.txt

 argument will be evaluated if given.
 Note that in all cases the if command always evaluates to a void value.

+----ii) Sort----------------------------------------------------------------------------
+The sort command sorts a collection by a given path.
+The first argument to the sort command must be or evaluate to a collection.
+The optional second argument must be a path (see section 3d).
+When evaluated with at least one argument, the sort command attempts to sort the non-hidden variables (see section 3a) in the collection by comparing their values.
+The end result will be hidden variables named _n where n is an integer ranging from 1 up to the number of non-hidden variables in the collection, where each one contains as a value the name of a non-hidden variable.
+The names are ordered in such a way such that the variable referred to by _1 has the smallest value and the variable referred to by _n for the highest n has the highest value.

+If the optional second argument was specified, the sorting will happen by looking at the values at the end of the path to each variable extended by the path given as the second argument.
+For example, if we sort the collection C with variables a, b and c in it using the command
+	sort C by.val
+then the sort command will compare the evaluations of C.a.by.val, C.b.by.val and C.c.by.val and sort a, b and c according to these values as mentioned before.
+Note that if one or more of the variables in these longer paths do not exist, they will be assumed to be void values, which can lead to unpredictable sorting behavior.

 --6) Special operations-----------------------------------------------------------------
 Besides the standard operations described in section 1b) there are some operations that can be used for advanced usage.
 These operations are described in this section.